Rachel Baiman

-Rachel Baiman is an American singer-songwriter and fiddler based in Nashville, Tennessee.
+Rachel Darby Baiman is an American singer-songwriter and fiddler based in Nashville, Tennessee.

 Biography

 Baiman grew up in Oak Park, Illinois.
 She has described her father as a "radical economist" and her mother is a social worker.
 When she was young, her parents took her to meetings at the Ethical Humanist Society of Greater Chicago.
 She moved to Nashville at age 18 to attend Vanderbilt University She became an Illinois State Fiddle champion at age 17.

 Baiman is the co-founder of Folk Fights Back, a musician-led national organization that puts together benefit concerts and awareness events in response to the Trump administration.
 She also performs in the fiddle duo 10 String Symphony with Christian Sedelmyer.

 She is married to George Jackson, a Nashville-based fiddle player from Australia.

 Her 2017 album Shame was produced by Mandolin Orange's Andrew Marlin.

 Influences

 Baiman has said her songwriting is influenced by Bluegrass and traditional music such as John Hartford as well as contemporary songwriters like Courtney Barnett.